 - Start or join a private practice providing full-scope midwifery care, focusing on birth-center and home births

 - Qualify for registration in Canada as a midwife who practices in homes, birth centers and hospitals

-- Develop and/or work in a community birth center
+- Develop or work in a community birth center

 - Provide care as part of an integrated maternity care team

-- Work nationally and/or internationally to teach and provide care
+- Work nationally or internationally to teach and provide care

 - Serve as a national policy advocate

 Where is direct-entry midwifery licensed?

-Midwifery is currently regulated in over half of the states through licensure, certification and registration.
-See a map showing the legal status of midwives across the country here
+Midwifery is currently regulated in more than 25 states through licensure, certification and registration.
+See a map showing the legal status of midwives across the country.

 Program Summary - BS/MS in Midwifery

 Bastyr University's direct-entry Master of Science in Midwifery program trains students in all aspects of midwifery care, preparing them to greatly improve the quality and breadth of maternity care offered to women and their families.
 It also qualifies graduates to become state (or provincially) licensed and nationally certified midwives.
 The rigorous, proven curriculum – based on the competencies established by the Midwives Alliance of North America (MANA) and the combined expertise of Bastyr University and the former Seattle Midwifery School – makes use of state-of-the-art technologies and an extensive network of clinical training sites.

 The program is intended for entry-level midwifery students and is three years in length (11 quarters), culminating in an articulated Bachelor/Master of Science in Midwifery.
 Completion of the program qualifies a graduate to sit for examinations to become licensed as a midwife in Washington or other states, registered in Canadian provinces, and nationally certified by the North American Registry of Midwives (NARM) as a Certified Professional Midwife (CPM).

 Clinical Training - Midwifery

-The Department of Midwifery utilizes a highly-effective model of clinical training that combines hands-on training that overlaps with classroom theory.
-We replicate the age-old apprenticeship model where students work side-by-side with experienced preceptors (who are licensed midwives) and other women’s healthcare professionals.
+At Bastyr, you'll learn through hands-on training that overlaps with classroom theory.
+We use a time-tested apprenticeship model in which students work side-by-side with experienced preceptors (who are licensed midwives) and other women’s health-care professionals.